 Alieke Hildebrandt is a Lecturer at the Department of Criminology at VU University Amsterdam.
 Before that, she did a Bachelor Criminology at VU University Amsterdam, where she also participated in Project Reasonable Doubt.
 She graduated cum laude in Psychology and Law at Maastricht University in 2017 and is currently completing another Masters degree in Forensics, Criminology and Law at Maastricht University.
 She worked as a student assistant on various research projects, including collaboration between witnesses, the content of police reports and suspect interviews.

-Lex Borst is a Masters student at VU University Amsterdam.
-After graduating cum laude for the Bachelor Criminology, she is currently doing an MSc in Criminology with a specialization in Investigative Criminology.
-In 2016 she participated in Project Reasonable Doubt, after which a book with the findings was published in 2018.
+Jo-Anne Kramer is a Masters student at VU University Amsterdam.
+She first completed a Bachelor in Criminology and participated in the Honours Programme at the same time.
+She is currently doing an MSc in Criminology with a specialization in Investigative Criminology and completing the Research Track as an addition to her degree.
+In October 2018 she started investigating a Project Reasonable Doubt case with a group of fellow students.
 She currently works as a student-assistant for Project Reasonable Doubt.